House of Orange-Nassau: Royal family versus royal house

 Under Dutch law, there is a distinction between the royal family and the Dutch royal house.
 Whereas 'royal family' refers to the entire Orange-Nassau family, only a small subgroup of it constitutes the royal house.
 By the Royal House Membership Act 2002, membership of the royal house is limited to:

+The royal house and family is the Orange-Nassau family.